Traditional Arts Apprenticeships

 Letters of Recommendation

-Letter of Support for Master Artist (required): Upload at least one, but no more than three-letter(s) of recommendation from a folklorist, practicing peer, and/or member of the community who is knowledgeable about your traditional art.
+Letter of Support for Mentor Artist (required): Upload at least one, but no more than three-letter(s) of recommendation from a folklorist, practicing peer, and/or member of the community who is knowledgeable about your traditional art.
 The letter should address where your work stands within the tradition, your teaching/mentoring experience, and why working with this particular apprentice promises to help sustain the viability of your traditional art.

 Letter of Support for Apprentice (required): Upload at least one, but no more than two letters of support for the apprentice.
 The letter of support should be written by someone knowledgeable about the traditional art you wish to study.
-The letter should address what experience you already have in the traditional art, your potential for learning one-on-one, and any other details regarding your potential as an apprentice to this particular master artist.
+The letter should address what experience you already have in the traditional art, your potential for learning one-on-one, and any other details regarding your potential as an apprentice to this particular mentor artist.

 Each letter of recommendation should be: